shaneriley/graphite/README.md

 `draw.pie(data)`

-To draw a bar chart, the same array is passed in to the bar method.
+To draw a bar or line chart, the same array is passed in to the bar or line method.

 `draw.bar(data)`
+`draw.line(data)`

 The legend method creates the legend color swatches.
 Currently, you need to pass in a table as a jQuery object for this to work.
 A span with the class of indicator is prepended to the first td of each tr.
 Each span is given the background color of the corresponding pie slice.
 Note that you will either need to create your own CSS to style the spans or copy it from the examples.